 View-By-Filter.png

-Click on any row in the Reviewed Check-ins report to open a drawer on the right-hand side of your screen.
-This drawer contains detailed reviewed Check-in stats, including the reviewer's name, their reviewer's name, # of direct reports the reviewer has, and reviewed count and review rate for each direct report.
+4. Explore Check-in review data.
+Click on any row in the report to open a drawer on the right side of the screen.
+The drawer gives you a detailed breakdown of review activity for that person—including their reviewer, number of direct reports, and review rates for each team member.

 HighFivesDashboardDownloadButton.png